bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 But like we talked about the changes, a lot of changes require a soft fork or a hard fork.
 So, you know, we have to have ways of doing that safely and we have to have ways of signaling and creating consensus and displaying consensus.
 You know, I'm a big fan of Flag Day, Game of Chicken.
-I really don't like the speedy trial stuff, you know, a LOT=true, you know, so like, as default, so those are my sort of things, but like, how do you feel about this?
+I really don't like the speedy trial stuff, you know, a `LOT=true`, you know, so like, as default, so those are my sort of things, but like, how do you feel about this?

 James O'Beirne: 01:06:27